EXPLAINER: What is this new COVID variant in South Africa?

 HOW DID THIS NEW VARIANT ARISE?

 The coronavirus mutates as it spreads and many new variants, including those with worrying genetic changes, often just die out.
 Scientists monitor COVID-19 sequences for mutations that could make the disease more transmissible or deadly, but they cannot determine that simply by looking at the virus.
-They must compare the pattern of disease in outbreaks to the genetic sequences and sorting out whether there is an actual connection can take time.
+They must compare the pattern of disease in outbreaks to the genetic sequences.
+Determining whether there is an actual connection can take time.

-Some scientists have speculated that the new variant arose in an immune-compromised patient because of the large number of mutations.
-Peacock said the variant “may have evolved in someone who was infected but could then not clear the virus, giving the virus the chance to genetically evolve,” in a scenario similar to how experts think the alpha variant — which was first identified in England — also emerged.

 ARE THE TRAVEL RESTRICTIONS BEING IMPOSED BY SOME COUNTRIES JUSTIFIED?